Elizabeth Hurley Shows Off Ample Cleavage In Sequined Dress With Plunging Neckline

 “So sorry you are locked down again.
 But we appreciate the dress up parties you share,” added a fourth follower with a heart-eye smiley face.

-Last month, the star delighted her online audience with an update that saw her wearing a bright blue strapless maxi dress while striking a sexy on a staircase.
-The number was strapless with a deep neckline.
-She sat with then ends lifted over her knees, showing off her toned legs.
+Last month, the star delighted her online audience with an update that saw her wearing a bright blue strapless maxi dress while striking a sexy pose on a staircase.
+The number was strapless and had a deep neckline.
+She sat with the hem lifted over her knees, showing off her toned legs.